Ibrahymlekan/Diabetes-Prediction-Model/README.md

 # Diabetes-Prediction-Model
-To build a diabetes prediction model using logistic regression on a publicly available diabetes dataset
+Building a Diabetes Prediction Model that can accurately predict the disease from a publicly available diabetes dataset